 Son James Arthur Younkin (1903-1984) was born on Dec.
 19, 1903 in Lower Turkeyfoot.
-He married Mahala Elizabeth "Lizzie" King (1905-1981), daughter of Samuel and Martha (Firestone) King.
-They had nine children -- Charles Younkin, Sara May, Martha Knopsnyder, Mary Jane Pugh, Melvin R. Younkin, Ruth Tressler, Paul Younkin, Robert Younkin and Shirley Gonzales.
-James and Mahala resided near Kingwood.
+He married Mahala Elizabeth "Lizzie" King (Jan.
+28, 1905-1981), daughter of Samuel and Martha (Firestone) King of Upper Turkeyfoot.
+The couple produced nine children -- Charles Edward Younkin, Sara May, Martha Knopsnyder, Mary Jane Pugh, Melvin Ray "Bud" Younkin, Ruth Tressler, Paul Edward Younkin, Robert S. "Bob" Younkin and Shirley Gonzales Merryman.
+James and Mahala spent their lives residing near Kingwood.
+Sadly, Mahala passed into eternity at the age of 76 on June 5, 1981.
+An obituary was printed in the Meyersdale Republican, which noted that Rev. Paul Tobias officiated at the funeral service and burial in Old Bethel Church Cemetery.
+James outlived his wife by three years.
 He died at age 80 in Meyersdale Hospital on Oct.
-1, 1984, with burial in the Old Bethel Church Cemetery.
+1, 1984, with burial next to Mahala in Old Bethel.
 At his death, reported the Somerset Daily American, he was survived by 24 grandchildren and 23 great-grandchildren.

 Son Lloyd William Younkin (1906-1974) was born on July 18, 1906.
 He was twice married.
 His first bride was Beulah Celeste Briskey, daughter of John William and Clara (Shumaker) Briskey.
 They had one son, Lloyd Briskey Younkin.
 After a divorce, Lloyd married widow Mary Pearl (Knupp) Kimmel (1911-1974), daughter of Reuben and Carrie Etta (Bittner) Knupp, who had a daughter to a previous marriage, Mary Ann Kimmel.
 They endured even more heartache when son Lloyd B. Younkin, employed by Rhodamer Concrete, was killed accidentally in the workplace.
 Lloyd W. was employed by Somerset State Hospital and was a member of the Grace United Methodist Church and the Somerset Sportsmen's Association.
 He died at age 68 on July 18, 1974.
 Lloyd W. and Beulah are named in a profile of her father John William Briskey in the 1985 book 'Mongst the Hills of Somerset.